kubernetes/community/contributors/design-proposals/statefulset-update.md

 have a Ready Condition.
 This implies the Pod is Running.
 1. If Pod's ordinal is greater than or equal to `.Spec.Replicas`, the Pod should be completely terminated and deleted.
-1. If StatefulSet's `Spec.UpdateStrategy.Type` is equal to `OnDeleteStatefulSetStrategyType` then no version tracking is performed.
-Pods can be at an arbitrary version and will be recreated from the current `.Spec.Template` and `.Spec.VolumeClaimsTemplate` when the are deleted.
+1. If the StatefulSet's `Spec.UpdateStrategy.Type` is equal to `OnDeleteStatefulSetStrategyType`, no version tracking is performed, Pods can be at an arbitrary version, and they will be recreated from the current `.Spec.Template` and `.Spec.VolumeClaimsTemplate` when the are deleted.
 1. If StatefulSet's `Spec.UpdateStrategy.Type` is equal to `RollingUpdateStatefulSetStrategyType` then the version of the Pod should be as follows.
-    1. If the Pod's ordinal is in the sequence `[0,.Status.CurrentReplicas)`, the Pod should consistent with version indicated by `Status.CurrentVersion`.
+    1. If the Pod's ordinal is in the sequence `[0,.Status.CurrentReplicas)`, the Pod should be consistent with version indicated by `Status.CurrentRevision`.
     1. If the Pod's ordinal is in the sequence `[.Status.Replicas - .Status.UpdatedReplicas, .Status.Replicas)`
-    the Pod should be consistent with the version indicated by `Status.UpdateVersion`.
+    the Pod should be consistent with the version indicated by `Status.UpdateRevision`.
 1. If the StatefulSet's `.Spec.UpdateStrategy.Type` is equal to `PartitionedStatefulSetStrategyType` then the version of the Pod should be as follows.
-    1. If the Pod's ordinal is in the sequence `[0,.Status.CurrentReplicas)`, the Pod should consistent with version indicated by `Status.CurrentVersion`.
+    1. If the Pod's ordinal is in the sequence `[0,.Status.CurrentReplicas)`, the Pod should be consistent with version indicated by `Status.CurrentRevision`.
     1. If the Pod's ordinal is in the sequence `[.Status.Replicas - .Status.UpdatedReplicas, .Status.Replicas)`the Pod
-    should be consistent with the version indicated by `Status.UpdateVersion`.
+    should be consistent with the version indicated by `Status.UpdateRevision`.
-    1. If the Pod does not meet either of the prior two conditions, and if ordinal is in the sequence `[0, .Spec.UpdateStrategy.Partition.Ordinal)`, it should  be consistent with the version indicated by `Status.CurrentVersion`.
+    1. If the Pod does not meet either of the prior two conditions, and if ordinal is in the sequence `[0, .Spec.UpdateStrategy.Partition.Ordinal)`, it should  be consistent with the version indicated by `Status.CurrentRevision`.
-    1. Otherwise, the Pod should be consistent with the version indicated by `Status.UpdateVersion`.
+    1. Otherwise, the Pod should be consistent with the version indicated by `Status.UpdateRevision`.

 ### Pod State Reconciliation
 In order to reconcile a Pod with declared desired